nasreddine1985/pixel-v2/ingestion/README.md

 - Routes rejected messages to dead letter topics
 - Handles system errors with comprehensive error logging
 - Maintains same error handling for both routing paths
+- **NEW**: All error conditions are logged via `k-log-tx` with ERROR level categorization and detailed context

 ````